django-cumulus/django-cumulus/docs/index.rst

         'GZIP_CONTENT_TYPES': ['image/jpeg', 'text/css'],
     }

 The files matching these content types would be gzipped and will have *gzip* content-encoding.

 USE_PYRAX
 ---------

 If True, will use the Official Rackspace's Python SDK for OpenStack/Rackspace APIs.
 Defaults to True.

 PYRAX_IDENTITY_TYPE
 -------------------

 Pyrax supports different identity types.
-For now (version 1.4.5 or Pyrax), there is two types available: *rackspace* and *keystone*.
-You **can** specify it through cumulus settings and if you don't, you must do it through other means (like environment variables or configuration files, see Pyrax docs for more details).
+For now (version 1.4.5 of Pyrax), there are two types available: *rackspace* and *keystone*.

+You **can** specify it through cumulus settings and if you don't, you **must** do it through other means (like environment variables or configuration files, see Pyrax documentation for more details).

 Requirements
 ************